-How to select objects
+How to select artwork

 - 1. Select a drawing from the Drawing Thumbnails panel. - 2.
-In the Tools toolbar, select the Select $\mathbf{k}$ tool or press Alt + S. - 3.
-In the Camera or Drawing view, select strokes or drawing object you want to edit by doing one of the following: - Click on a stroke or drawing object to select it. - Shift + Click on a stroke or drawing object to add it to a multiple selection. - Draw a lasso around drawing strokes or objects to select them simultaneously. - From the top menu, select Edit > Select All or press Ctrl + A (Windows/Linux) or $\mathbb{H}$ + A (macOS) to select all the strokes and drawing objects in the drawing. - 4.
-Do one of the following to edit your selection: - To reposition, click the selected drawing object and drag the selection to a new area.
+In the Tools toolbar, select the Select tool or press Alt + S. - 3.
+In the Camera or Drawing view, select the artwork you want to edit by doing one of the following: - Click on a drawing stroke to select it. - Draw a lasso around drawing strokes to select them simultaneously.

+- To add more drawing strokes to the selection, press and hold the Shift key and either click or draw a lasso around the strokes you want to select. - If you prefer drawing a rectangle rather than a lasso to select artwork, click on the Lasso button in the Tool Properties view and select Marquee. - You can select all the drawing strokes in the drawing by select Edit > Select All from the top menu or by press ing Ctrl + A (Windows/Linux) or \mathbb{H} + A (macOS).

+- 4. Do one of the following to edit your selection: - To reposition the selected artwork, click on it and drag where you want to position it.